-Fair Val ue Measurements at Deceml ber 31, 2014 Quoted Prices Significant in Active Other Significant Balance as of Markets for Observable Unobservable December 31, 2014 Identical Assets (Level 1) Inputs (Level 2) Inputs (Level 3) Liabilities (Level 5) Embedded derivative liability(1) \$ 196 \$ - \$ - \$ 196
+Fair Value Fair Value Measurements at December 31, 2014 Quoted Prices Significant Balance as of December 31, 2014 in Active Markets for Identical Assets (Level 1) Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Liabilities 2014 (Level 1) (Level 2) (Level 3) Embedded derivative liability(1) \$ 196 \$ - \$ - \$ 196

-(1) The Company's license agreement with the with The Regents of the University of California San Francisco ("UCSF"), further described in Note 7, provides for an indexed milestone payment upon the occurrence of a qualified preferred stock financing and a subsequent initial public offering or a change of control event, as defined in the agreement.
+1) The Company's license agreement with the with The Regents of the University of California San Francisco ("UCSF"), further described in Note 7, provides for an indexed milestone payment upon the occurrence of a qualified preferred stock financing and a subsequent initial public offering or a change of control event, as defined in the agreement.
 The indexed milestone was determined to qualify as an embedded derivative liability requiring an estimate of fair value.